alfille/eMission/src/PatientBar.md

 This shows the current selected patient which is especially useful when viewing notes and operations.

-When editting Mission information, the Mission Name will be shown, instead.
+When editing Mission information, the Mission Name will be shown instead.